Indiana Energy Conference

 * Kyle Rogers, American Gas Association

 CLE, CEM, CPA, and CPE CREDIT

-The Indiana Commission on Continuing Legal Education has approved the 2016 Indiana Energy Conference for 5.8 hours (pending) of CLE credit for participating attorneys.
+The Indiana Commission on Continuing Legal Education has approved the 2017 Indiana Energy Conference for 6.8 hours of CLE credit for participating attorneys.
 The Indiana Energy Conference is also an approved organization by the Indiana Professional Licensing Agency.
 Accountants and Engineers who are interested in receiving these credits, please sign up at the registration table.